avinashjaiswal1598/Risc-V-mini/README.md

 ![Screenshot from 2024-02-22 12-25-19](https://github.com/avinashjaiswal1598/Risc-V-mini/assets/160040323/f76091dc-f0a8-47b4-afed-9e21992825c1)

-# Second call was held on 20th FEB
+# 2nd call was held on 20th FEB
 # TASK-
 - Mark the input output ports along with input output waveforms for your project